ATECoder/dn.vi.ivi/src/resource/foundation/readme.md

 # About

-cc.isr.VI.Foundation is a .Net library implementing IVI-Foundation based VISA sessions.
+cc.isr.VI.Foundation is a .NET standard 2.0 library implementing IVI-Foundation based VISA sessions.

 # How to Use